magento/magento2-functional-testing-framework/docs/getting-started.md

 If the Magento instance under test has the [Magento Two-Factor Authentication (2FA) extension][] installed and enabled, additional configurations is needed to run MFTF tests.
 Learn more in [Configure MFTF for Magento with Two-Factor Authentication (2FA)](./configure-2fa.md).

-### Webserver configuration {#web-server-configuration}

-MFTF does not support executing CLI commands if your web server points to `<MAGE_ROOT_DIR>/pub` directory as recommended in the [Installation Guide][Installation Guide docroot].
-For MFTF to execute the CLI commands, the web server must point to the Magento root directory.

 ### Nginx settings {#nginx-settings}

 If the Nginx Web server is used on your development environment, then **Use Web Server Rewrites** setting in **Stores** > Settings > **Configuration** > **General** > **Web** > **Search Engine Optimization** must be set to **Yes**.